chrishah/phylog/README.md

 	-bash-4.1$ distribute.pl .
 50

 With the next command we will do the following to every *.fasta file in the directory:
--align sequences using clustalo
++ align sequences using clustalo
--perform alignment trimming with Aliscore and Alicut -find the best fitting model of evolution using ProteinModelSelection.pl script and RAxML -infer ML tree using the best fitting model using RAxML (100 rapid boostrap pseudoreplicates)
++ perform alignment trimming with Aliscore and Alicut
++ find the best fitting model of evolution using ProteinModelSelection.pl script and RAxML
++ infer ML tree using the best fitting model using RAxML (100 rapid boostrap pseudoreplicates)

 	-bash-4.1$ process_genes.pl . --nomask --bootstrap 100